Multi-objective Evolutionary Algorithms are Still Good: Maximizing Monotone Approximately Submodular Minus Modular Functions: Introduction

+As the distorted greedy algorithm is the existing algorithm with the best-known approximation guarantee~\citep{harshaw2019submodular}, we empirically compare the GSEMO with it as well as its stochastic version on the applications of Bayesian experimental design and directed vertex cover.
+The results show that the GSEMO can perform significantly better by using more running time.
+Compared with the running time bound (i.e., the worst-case running time) derived in the theoretical analysis, the GSEMO can be relatively efficient in practice.
+We also run the stochastic distorted greedy algorithm multiple times independently until the running time reaches that of the GSEMO.
+By comparing with the best solution found in the multiple runs, we find that the GSEMO is still significantly better.

+To examine whether employing more advanced MOEAs can further bring performance improvement, we use the popular NSGA-II algorithm~\citep{deb2002fast} to maximize the distorted objective function and minimize the subset size simultaneously.
+Surprisingly, we observe that the GSEMO performs better.
+One reason may be that the population of the NSGA-II can contain dominated solutions, leading to the low efficiency, while the population of the GSEMO contains only non-dominated solutions.
+Another reason may be that in our experiments, the NSGA-II uses a much smaller probability of performing mutation than the GSEMO.
+Thus, an interesting future work is to investigate whether the NSGA-II can be better by varying its parameters, e.g., the population size and the probability of performing mutation.

+Furthermore, we run the GSEMO to maximize the original objective function $(g(X)-c(X))$ and minimize the subset size $|X|$ simultaneously.
+We observe that it can achieve good performance in most cases, but can even be worse than the distorted greedy algorithm sometimes.
+This verifies the theoretical analysis that using $(g(X)-c(X))$ directly cannot guarantee a good approximation, i.e., can lead to bad performance in worst cases.

 The rest of this paper is organized as follows.
-Section~\ref{sec-problem} introduces the concerned problem class.
+Section~\ref{sec-problem} introduces the considered problem class.
 Sections~\ref{sec-algorithm} to~\ref{sec-experiment} present the GSEMO, theoretical analysis and empirical study, respectively.
 Section~\ref{sec-conlusion} concludes the paper.